Traps, Tricks & Mistakes: Vienna Trap

 Sometimes a move looking obvious is a mistake.

-Here is worth to remember Fischer’s sentence: “Chess demands total concentration!”
+Here is worth remembering Fischer’s sentence: “Chess demands total concentration!”